Ionic-Bond-Driven Atom-Bridged Room-Temperature Cooper Pairing in Cuprates and Nickelates: a Theoretical Framework Supported by 32 Experimental Evidences

-The scanning tunneling microscope (STM) constant-current topographic image (Fig.~\ref{fig:5}(a)) of \ce{Ca_{1.88}Na_{0.12}CuO2Cl2} (Na-CCOC, $T_c \sim$10~\textrm{\AA})~\cite{Mourachkine2002} and the superconductivity of Na-CCOC, the holes must be paired.
-In the present case, the only pairing pathway is hole pairing with the Cu atom as a bridge, powerfully confirming our Cu-bridged small-sized hole pairing picture: \textbf{\ce{h^+}-Cu-\ce{h^+}} (Fig.~\ref{fig:3}(d)).
-Similarly, as Cooper-pair density wave and electron localization states, the 4$a$-period electron-pair stripe phase in the \ce{CuO2} plane with O-bridged small-sized electron pairs \textbf{\ce{e^-}-O-\ce{e^-}} is shown in Fig.~\ref{fig:5}(b).
-Moreover, Fig.~\ref{fig:5}(c) shows the probability density distribution of the center-of-mass of the hole (electron) pair along the -Cu-O-Cu- chain.
+The scanning tunneling microscope (STM) constant-current topographic image (Fig.~\ref{fig:4}(a)) of \ce{Ca_{1.88}Na_{0.12}CuO2Cl2} (Na-CCOC, $T_c \sim$10~\textrm{\AA})~\cite{Mourachkine2002} and the superconductivity of Na-CCOC, the holes must be paired.
+In the present case, the only pairing pathway is hole pairing with the Cu atom as a bridge, powerfully confirming our Cu-bridged $d$-wave small-sized hole pairing picture: \textbf{\ce{h^+}-Cu-\ce{h^+}} (Fig.~\ref{fig:2}(d)).
+Similarly, as Cooper-pair density wave and electron localization states, the 4$a$-period electron-pair stripe phase in the \ce{CuO2} plane with O-bridged small-sized electron pairs \textbf{\ce{e^-}-O-\ce{e^-}} is shown in Fig.~\ref{fig:4}(b).
+Moreover, Fig.~\ref{fig:4}(c) shows the probability density distribution of the center-of-mass of the hole (electron) pair along the -Cu-O-Cu- chain.

-Considering the similarity of cuprates and nickelates, the above carrier pairing pictures, i.e., \textbf{\ce{e^-}-O-\ce{e^-}} and \textbf{\ce{h^+}-M-\ce{h^+}}, are also applicable to the electron-doped and hole-doped nickelates, respectively.
+Considering the similarity of cuprates and nickelates, our \textbf{\ce{e^-}-O-\ce{e^-}} and \textbf{\ce{h^+}-M-\ce{h^+}} images (Fig.~\ref{fig:2}) are also applicable to the electron-doped and hole-doped nickelates, respectively.
 In fact, our carrier-pairing pictures are determined by the physical essence of strong ionic bonding in crystals.
-In addition to high-$T_c$ cuprates and nickelates, they are also applicable to other high-$T_c$ superconducting materials with ionic bonding as the main bonding mode, such as iron-based~\cite{Hideo2018} or other new prospective ionic superconductors, in which anions are responsible for electron pairing, while cations dominate hole pairing.
+In addition to high-$T_c$ cuprates and nickelates, they are also applicable to all ionic superconductors including iron-based~\cite{Hideo2018} and other new prospective superconductors, in which anions are responsible for electron pairing, while cations dominate hole pairing.